How should we score athletes and candidates: geometric scoring rules: Empirical evaluation

 \section{Empirical evaluation}

-How realistic is our assumption that the organiser assesses athlete performance by $F_{\lambda}$?
-We compared the actual scores used in the IBU World Cup biathlon (\autoref{OptimalGraphIBU}), the PGA TOUR golf (\autoref{OptimalGraphPGA}), and the IAAF Diamond League athletics (\autoref{OptimalGraphIAAF}).
+How realistic is our assumption that the organiser assesses athlete performance by the aggregation function $F_{\lambda}$?
+We compared the actual scores used in the IBU World Cup biathlon (\autoref{OptimalGraphIBU}), the PGA TOUR golf, and the IAAF Diamond League athletics (\autoref{OptimalGraphPGA}).
 Details about the data and calculations can be found in \autoref{app:love_sport}.

-We see that the scores used in IBU are closely approximated by the optimal scores for $\lambda=1$, both the scores and prize money in PGA are very closely approximated by $\lambda=1.4$, and the Diamond League uses the Borda rule, which is almost equal to $\lambda=1$ on our data.
+We used the following distance measure to find the best approximations.
+Given a pair of scoring sequences, $s_1,\ldots,s_m$ and $t_1,\ldots,t_m$, we first normalise the scores so that $s_1=t_1=1$ and $s_m=t_m=0$.
+Then the distance is defined by:

-We would like to stress that the optimal sequence is by no means intuitive.
-In particular, a $\lambda$ of 1.4 does \emph{not} imply that the prize money for the first position is 1.4 times the second; rather, it implies that completing a course with one stroke less will, on average, earn the athlete 1.4 times more.
-Consider the prize money, actual scores, and optimal scores for PGA in \autoref{table:golf}.
-It is hard to see how an organiser would come up with this specific sequence of scores, if they did not have something similar to $F_\lambda$ in mind.
+The factor $1/(4(m-2))$ normalises the distance between plurality and antiplurality to 1.
+Motivation for such a distance measure can be found in \autoref{app:love_sport}.